apache/sis-site/source/coding-conventions.md

   as opposed to other implementations specialized for a fixed number of dimensions or other conditions.
 * Implementations specialized for a fixed number of dimensions are suffixed with `1D`, `2D`, `3D` or `4D` rather than being prefixed.

-Example: `GeneralEnvelope` class is an implementation of `Envelope` interface for the multi-dimensional case.
+Example: the `GeneralEnvelope` class is an implementation of `Envelope` interface for the multi-dimensional case.
-`Envelope2D` is another implementation of the same interface specialized for the two-dimensional case.
+The `Envelope2D` class is another implementation of the same interface specialized for the two-dimensional case.

 ## Internal packages    {#internal}

 All classes in `org.apache.sis.internal` sub-packages are for SIS usage only and may change without warning in any future release.
 Those classes are excluded from Javadoc and will not be exported by SIS Jigsaw modules.
-Those packages may be renamed after SIS upgraded to JDK 9.
+Those packages may be renamed after SIS upgraded to JDK 9+.

 ## Substitution for non-existent classes    {#substitutions}

-When using a JDK 9 class that does not exist on JDK 8, define a class of the same name in a `org.apache.sis.internal` sub-package with the minimal amount of needed functionalities, provided that it can be done with reasonable effort.
+When using a JDK 9+ class that does not exist on JDK 8, define a class of the same name in a `org.apache.sis.internal` sub-package with the minimal amount of needed functionalities, provided that it can be done with reasonable effort.
 Otherwise just delete the JDK9-dependent code from the development branch.

 # Code formatting    {#formatting}

-Apache SIS uses the standard Java conventions, except for the 80 characters line length restriction.
+Apache {{% SIS %}} uses the standard Java conventions, except for the 80 characters line length restriction.
 The conventions listed below are guidelines.
 Some exceptions to those conventions can occur but should be rare (see [exceptions to coding conventions](#tabular-formatting)).